rbowsley/lamplighthelp/source/21-4-0_Comms_Module-_the_Comms_Tab.markdown

 ### Viewing and Editing {{Comm}}s

-If you want to look at details of a {{comm}} record, the following options are available in the context menu (you can see this by clicking on the menu to the left of the relevant {{comm}, or right clicking the table row):
+If you want to look at details of a {{comm}} record, the following options are available in the context menu (you can see this by clicking on the menu to the left of the relevant {{comm}}, or right clicking the table row):

 ![{{Comm}}s Context Menu](21.4.0a.png)